 For example, instead of saying “worked to achieve positive commercial outcomes”, explain what “positive outcomes” really meant in that context by communicating what you did (leading with an action verb), and why you did it (demonstrating the positive impact your actions had):

 Cull ruthlessly.
 To make your resume look professional, remove everything except what recruiters really want to know: your role mandate, strategic priorities and scope.

 Also, describe how you met your targets, contributed to organisational objectives and applied strong commercial acumen to add value.

-The result will be a professional resume which delivers a powerful, undiluted message that showcases your skills, experience, and demonstrates your ability to meet key performance indicators.
+The result will be a professional resume that delivers a powerful, undiluted message that showcases your skills, experience, and demonstrates your ability to meet key performance indicators.